 Shopping around for the best interest rate on deposit accounts is well worth it when you understand exactly what you have to gain.

 Aside from certificates of deposit, some of the best rates are attached to money market accounts, interest checking accounts or high-yield savings accounts.
-However, according to a separate GOBankingRates survey, only 7% of Americans are putting money into high-yield savings accounts — which means many people aren’t earning the highest interest rates available.
+However, according to a separate GOBankingRates survey, only 10% or less of respondents have their money in either money market, CD or bank IRA accounts — which means many people aren’t earning the highest interest rates available.

 Related: Cashier’s Check vs. Certified Check